PostgREST/postgrest-docs/docs/references/api/resource_embedding.rst

           s.subscribed_id = $1.id
   $$ stable language sql;

-Then, the query would look like:
+Then, you can embed subscribers with the following request:

 .. tabs::